 U.S. federal laws making the employee/independent contractor distinction include the National Labor Relations Act, the Fair Labor Standards Act, the Social Security Act, the Internal Revenue Code, the Employee Retirement Income Security Act, Title VII of the Civil Rights Act of 1964, the Age Discrimination In Employment Act, the Americans with Disabilities Act, the Worker Adjustment and Retaining Notification Act, and the Family and Medical Leave Act.
 All of them apply to U.S. citizens only, and many of their provisions apply to U.S. employees working overseas.
 By sharp contrast, as a general rule, none of them applies to U.S. citizens working as independent contractors, whether overseas or not.

-Accordingly, the most risk averse practice toward application of U.S. law to your foreign office’s employment practices would dictate the following: 1/ have all foreign citizens employed by the foreign PEO under a Foreign LEC only, thus making them independent contractors (not employees), and 2/ have all U.S. citizens not already U.S. company employees hired by the foreign PEO under a Foreign LEC only, thus making them independent contractors as well (not employees).
+Accordingly, the most risk-averse practice toward the application of U.S. law to your foreign office’s employment practices would dictate the following: 1/ have all foreign citizens employed by the foreign PEO under a Foreign LEC only, thus making them independent contractors (not employees), and 2/ have all U.S. citizens not already U.S. company employees hired by the foreign PEO under a Foreign LEC only, thus making them independent contractors as well (not employees).
 The independent contractor status thus protects you from extraterritorial liability for the conduct of any independent contractor hired out of the foreign office.

 Of course, engaging workers as independent contractors for more than a temporary purpose, especially where your company has total employee control over work hours, job performance, hiring and firing, etc. (all the factors that classify workers as employees vs. independent contractors under U.S. law), may be troublesome.
-Not only might the host country deem you in violation of their laws on employees, U.S. courts might ignore the independent contractor label you’ve given them and treat the workers as employees for purposes of applying the federal laws listed above.
+Not only might the host country deem you in violation of their laws on employees, but U.S. courts might also ignore the independent contractor label you’ve given them and treat the workers as employees for purposes of applying the federal laws listed above.

 - Hiring U.S. citizens into a foreign country to staff your local foreign office;